chris-short/chrisshort.net/content/causes/index.md

 Once they ditched Stallman they were deserving of my support even though they're a little more zealous than I am about open source.
 Now that [Stallman is back](https://arstechnica.com/tech-policy/2021/03/richard-stallman-returns-to-fsf-18-months-after-controversial-rape-comments/), I've rescinded all support for FSF.

-## Electronic Frontier Foundation
+### Electronic Frontier Foundation

 I used to support the EFF somewhat overtly too.
 But, over the years, they've become more rigid and must adjust to the times.
 Specifically, EFF defended a well-known hate site, thus signing off on the despicable behavior portrayed upon my friends, seemingly hoping it would continue unfettered because of freedom.
 That's not freedom, it's privilege.
+It's very disappointing for a number of reasons as EFF has done so much good.